 This route is part of the points based system therefore applicants are required to score 75 points for their attributes, 10 points for their English Language skills and 10 points for their maintenance.

 To score the required points for attributes under this category an applicant needs to have been awarded a bachelor’s or postgraduate degree from a higher education institution that is an A-rated sponsor and is able to issue letters of endorsement, in a particular format, which confirm certain required details about the applicant and their business idea.

 If an applicant scores 75 points for their attributes they will automatically score 10 points for their English Language skills.
 This is because they will hold a degree that was taught in English by a UK Higher Education Institution.

 An applicant will also need to show that they have sufficient funds for their living costs in the UK.

-If you consider yourself a budding entrepreneur who will soon be awarded a UK degree then this could be the route for you.
+If you consider yourself a budding entrepreneur who has or will soon be awarded a UK degree then this could be the route for you.
 Alternatively, you may be interested in an investor visa.
 Get in touch to arrange a consultation.